 Unlike many other affiliate programs, it’s very strict when it comes to specific rules their participants must follow if they want to remain a part of the program.
 If an associate does not adhere to the legal requirements of Amazon, not only Amazon will revoke access to the associate’s account but the offender can also land in legal trouble for violating U.S. Federal Trade Commission (FTC) consumer protection guidelines.

-Amazon’s aim is to protect its brand name and comply with the US laws to ensure a fair eCommerce experience for its shoppers.
+Amazon’s aim is to protect its brand name and comply with US laws to ensure a fair eCommerce experience for its shoppers.
 Below are two of the very important, yet often forgotten things all Amazon associates program participants must follow.

 Affiliate disclaimer and disclosure are essential under both, US law and Amazon Associates legal requirements.